Wilfred/wilfred.github.com/_posts/2014-09-21-the-different-flavours-of-syntax-highlighting.markdown

 ---

 What do you expect your editor to highlight?
-What are the different ways that we can highlight code?
+What are the different ways that we can highlight code without calling external tools?
 There are some common solutions, but there are a variety of options.

 The limitation of highlighting tools is that you can't use all of them at the same time.
 We'll explore what's available to help you choose.

 I'm taking these examples from Emacs, but many of these are available on other editors too.
+We'll limit ourselves to highlighting that the editor itself can do, ignoring lint tools and VCS integrations.

 ## Lexical Highlighting